 If you are already an active member of PERS or a PERS retiree, please notify Human Resources right away so that appropriate action may be taken.

 Disclaimer: PERS membership and eligibility is governed by the laws and regulations of the State of Oregon.
 The information provided here is a just a brief summary.
-Detailed information on the PERS program, including membership and benefits is available at www.oregon.gov/pers.
+Detailed information on the PERS program, including membership and benefits is available on the PERS website.

 Is there a standard salary schedule for part-time hourly employees?

 Yes, a classified hourly salary schedule is available under Classified Payroll Information on the payroll website.